Table of Contents

 How to naturally lower your blood pressure over time

 As of right now, there’s no permanent cure for high blood pressure, but there are lifestyle changes that can keep it under control.
 Once these changes become daily habits, you might notice that issues caused by high blood pressure subside.
+If you are currently taking high blood pressure medication we have compiled a guide on how to stop taking blood pressure medication safely.

 Here are some changes you can make to lower your blood pressure.